 Also, setup and takedown of exhibitions may temporarily limit public access to individual exhibition halls.

 In case of a booked guided tour for preschool and school groups with minimum 13 participants, the Albertina Museum opens at 8 am on weekdays.

 Duration of Albertina Museum tour

-Art and history lovers are even known to spend upwards of 4 hours at the Museum.
+Art and history lovers are known to spend up to four hours exploring Albertina Museum.

 However, if you are a regular tourist you can go around Albertina Museum in 90 minutes to 2 hours.